-UNITS: 6 Studio Pre-requisites: None Current and part day

-Current and past developments are studied and analyzed leading to proposals for appropriate inkind replacements.
+UNITS: 6 Studio Pre-requisites: None Current and past developments are studied and analyzed leading to proposals for appropriate inkind replacements.
 Students are introduced to cost estimating, financing, and proforma (line by line), and test their understanding on the design studio proposal.